SecAI-Lab/privacy-evaluator/README.md

     --model_path  | MODEL_PATH  Absolute path where pretrained model is saved
     --attack      | ATTACK      Attack type: "custom" | "advanced"

-For  `advanced attack` change the config file in attacks/config.py
+For `advanced attack` you can change the config file in `attacks/config.py`

     aconf = {
         'lr': 0.02,